Reaching In / Reaching Out

 5. Uncertain Future - Modasaurus jazz quartet.
 Solos by Alex Moxon (guitar), JP Lapensée (bass), James McGowan (piano).

-6. Reaching In - Octet: Despax string quartet and Modasaurus jazz quartet.
+6. Reaching In - Despax string quartet and Modasaurus jazz quartet.
 Solos: James McGowan (piano), JP Lapensée (bass)

-7. Imagine, Part 2 - Jamaal Amir Akbari, spoken word; with Cal McGowan (cello), Despax string quartet, Modasaurus jazz quartet, and the four horns.
+7. Imagine, Part 2 - Jamaal Amir Akbari, spoken word; Cal McGowan (cello), Despax string quartet, Modasaurus jazz quartet, and the four horns.
 Solo: Alex Moxon (guitar).
 These next five tunes explore one's efforts to rise out of turmoil, while dealing with mental health issues and escapism, eventually coming to terms with the simple reality that you are worth it.

-8. Time to Rise - Despax string quartet, Modasaurus jazz quartet, and the four horns.
+8. Time to Rise I - Despax string quartet, Modasaurus jazz quartet, and the four horns.
 Solo by Petr Cancura (tenor sax).

 9. Tripping Triceratops - Despax string quartet, Modasaurus jazz quartet, and the four horns.
 Solos by Alex Moxon (guitar), Mike Tremblay (tenor sax), Jamie Holmes (drums).